RacoonDog/Electron/README.md

 - `io.github.racoondog.electron.mixin.tick`: Tick loop optimizations.
 - `io.github.racoondog.electron.mixin.tick.colors`: Disables rainbow color updates when not in use.
 - `io.github.racoondog.electron.mixin.tick.blockiterator`: Replaces the BlockIterator with an optimized version.

+## Electron 1.19.2 support when?

+Never.
+Electron makes so many changes to Meteor client's code that it makes it really hard to maintain.
+Doing so with multiple versions at the same time is just not feasible.
+End of story.